 Given the sheer mass of their 2016 masterpiece, Rot Forever, I think it’s fair to assume Daymoon is the long awaited outro to that album.
 It pales in comparison, yet it’s still my 4th favourite release this year.
 That’s sayin’ something.
 You know what else is sayin’ something?
 Everything that is said is sayin’ something.
 Is this coming across as sarcastic?
 It shouldn’t cuz this is still my favorite new(ish) band.
 Even if they do hate Canada.
 That’s fine cuz I hate Portland.
 I’m just kidding.
 I love Portland.
 I don’t know what their problem is.
 Is this coming across libelous?
 Look, Strange Ranger hates Canada.
 There’s nothing we can do about that.
 We’re still going to listen to it.
 They could cheat on us with our best friend and we’d keep coming back for more.
 Listen on Bandcamp or Spotify

 Pinky – Mood Swings

 I’ve been waiting a while for someone to do the whole Title Fight- Floral Green thing properly.
 Title Fight isn’t doing it anymore so someone’s gotta step in.
 These guys pretty much pick up where they left off.
-I shouldn’t make this out be just a Title Fight wannabe band though.
+I shouldn’t make this out to be just a Title Fight wannabe band though.
 They have their own thing going.
 I’m just saying, if Floral Green was your bread and butter, these guys are gonna be your toaster oven.
 You know what I’m sayin’?
 Toast.
 Toast is what I’m sayin’.
 This is toast.
 Listen on Bandcamp

 Local Programming – Seymour Glass